mirage/eqaf/README.md

 like an user input and a password.

 Logically, the longer this time is, the more user input is the password.
-So when we need to compare sensible values (like hashes), we should something like `eqaf`.
+So when we need to compare sensible values (like hashes), we should use something like `eqaf`.
 The distribution provides an example of this attack:

 ```sh